 We are working with interested parties from the banking and broader finance sectors to propose changes to financial regulations that will reduce the infrastructure investment gap, achieve climate and transition objectives, and promote global financial stability.
 These solutions are to be advanced with the G20 and standard-setting bodies.

-As an independent organisation, free of commercial objectives, the GI Hub is trusted to facilitate collaboration and dialogue between the private and public sectors, and our preliminary consultations show a path and readiness among stakeholders to consider reform.
+As an independent organisation, formed by the G20 and free of commercial objectives, the GI Hub is trusted to facilitate collaboration and dialogue between the private and public sectors on these issues.

 Investors group financial instruments that have similar characteristics (e.g. similar risk) and performance (e.g. similar returns on investment) into asset classes, and then build portfolios of asset classes that are diversified and optimised to meet their objectives or the objectives of their clients.
 A group of individual assets that can’t be placed into a defined asset class is more difficult for investors to assess, and thus is viewed as more risky, and is less likely to attract investment.

 In 2018, the G20 Eminent Persons Group recognised that several factors were blocking the establishment of infrastructure as a distinct asset class: the heterogeneous nature of infrastructure assets, insufficient data on the investment performance of these assets, and lack of a strong pipeline of continuous projects.
 Under the Argentinian Presidency in 2018, the G20 endorsed a Roadmap to Infrastructure as an Asset Class.

 In our role supporting the G20’s infrastructure agenda, the GI Hub is acting on the Eminent Persons Group recommendation of a case for infrastructure as an asset class, distinct from generic corporate exposures with its own differentiated risk profile, in order to increase private investment in infrastructure and help fill the infrastructure gap with sustainable, resilient, and inclusive infrastructure.